About Nonprofit Resources

 The company was founded to help client organizations share resources and operate more efficiently.
 NPR has grown and now employs a highly qualified team of specialists who tackle everything from strategy and executive-level work to event management, graphics, technology, and operations.

 What We Do

-WHAT WE DOWe enjoy long-term relationships with clients and specialize in meeting the needs of small and medium-sized nonprofits.
+We enjoy long-term relationships with clients and specialize in meeting the needs of small and medium-sized nonprofits.
 Every member of our dedicated staff values their university education, yet continues to pursue supplemental specialized nonprofit certificates and credentials.
-This keeps us at the top of our game, and well tuned-in to what’s happening in the nonprofit arena.
+This keeps us at the top of our game, and well-tuned in to what’s happening in the nonprofit arena.
 Nonprofit Resources is currently the most experienced, and only accredited organization of its type in a five-state area.
-There are four ways nonprofits are typically managed.
-Most still follow a standard business model of captive employees and regular payroll.
-These days, however, more organizations than ever are stepping outside the norm to find a more efficient and professional way of doing things.
-Maybe it’s time for your organization to evaluate and shift with the changing times.
-Where are you now?
-Where should you be?

 Here are some questions you should discuss as a Board:

 - Are we as effective as we’d like to be?

 - Does our organization keep pace with today’s advanced technology?